deeprex0/python/README.md

   Functions to create black, white, and chessboard images as well as generate the negative of an image.

 - **Part 4: Image Transformations**
-  Functions for image inversion, horizontal/vertical flipping, and concatenating images horizontally or vertically.
+  Functions for image horizontal/vertical flipping, and concatenating images horizontally or vertically.

 - **Part 5: Color Image Manipulations and Conversions**
   Functions to generate a random RGB image, convert RGB images to grayscale (using both efficient and loop-based approaches), and perform symmetry operations.